Military parade: South Korea

+Mexico

+Both the Mexican Armed Forces and the National Guard hold important national parades to celebrate the anniversary of national independence.
+The tradition began in 1924 and the principal national parade on the Zocalo square in Mexico City was made a permanent yearly event in 1935.

+Parades are also held every Cinco de Mayo and on Revolution Day, 20 November.

 Mongolia

 Military parades in Mongolia have a long tradition that dates back to the era of the Mongol Empire.
-Today they closely follow the Russian model with some modifications such as trooping of the Flag of Mongolia in a car rather than by foot.
+Today they closely follow the Russian model with some modifications such as trooping of the flag of Mongolia in a car rather than by foot.
 A Dangjiren is based on a cavalry military parade of the Mongols that were held in the 17th century.

 The first official military parade in Communist Mongolia took place in 1921 in honor of the victories of Damdin Sükhbaatar in the People's Revolution.
 The anniversary parades that followed have been held on jubilee years (specifically in 1946, 1951, 1956, 1961, 1966, 1971, 1976, 1981, 1986 and 1991).
 After 1991, the practice was abandoned with the exception of 1996 when a parade in the National Sports Stadium commemorated the 790th anniversary of the founding of Mongolia and the 75th anniversary of the People's Revolution.
-After a 9-year break, the 2005 inauguration ceremony of Nambaryn Enkhbayar served as an event to hold a military parade on the central square.
+After a nine-year break, the 2005 inauguration ceremony of Nambaryn Enkhbayar served as an event to hold a military parade on the central square.
 This took place again in 2009 for the inauguration of Tsakhiagiin Elbegdorj.
 That same year, State Flag Day was introduced as a national holiday, which would also be celebrated with a parade.

 Military parades of the Mongolian Armed Forces on Sükhbaatar Square or in Choibalsan take place on the following occasions: